DevrMichael/DevrMichael/README.md

 I have a passion for continous growth in the field and love the feeling of finding a solution to a problem.

 # 🔭 I’m currently working on ...
-• A Javascript quiz website for students looking to practice their JS skills </br>
+• A <a href="https://github.com/DevrMichael/BJJ-Strength-Training-Website">Strength Training for Brazilian Jiu Jitsu</a> website targeted towards improving BJJ athletes physical abilities in the sport and reducing injury risk. </br>
 • Currently learning The MERN stack

 # 🤔 Languages & Technologies I use ...